top of page

 What do I offer?

-• I'm passionate about education.
+• I am passionate about education.

 • I have experience in the classroom as a college lecturer and as substitute teacher (licensed 2007-2011).